Holomorphic Floer theory and Donaldson-Thomas invariants: DT invariants from holomorphic Floer theory

 \begin{remark} In the decategorified limit, Conjecture \ref{conj_main} predicts a relation between BPS indices, or DT invariants, and counts of $J_\zeta$-holomorphic curves in $M$ with boundary on $S \cup F_b$.
 In fact, it follows from the proof of Lemma \ref{lem_pi_1} that these $J_\zeta$-holomorphic curves can be naturally viewed as $J_\zeta$-holomorphic disks in $M$ with boundary on the fiber $F_b$.

-The counts of these disks are exactly the ``quantum corrections" appearing in mirror symmetry: for every $\zeta \in \C$, $|\zeta|=1$, the map $\pi \colon M \rightarrow B$ is a torus fibration in special Lagrangian on $(M,\omega_\zeta, J_\zeta)$, and so the Strominger--Yau--Zaslow picture of mirror symmetry \cite{syz} predicts that the mirror of $(M,\omega_\zeta, J_\zeta)$ is obtained by dualizing the torus fibration away from the singular fibers, and using counts of $J_\zeta$-holomorphic disks with boundary on the torus fibers $F_b$ to extend the complex structure of the mirror across the singular fibers \cite{Fuk, GSaffine, KSaffine}.
+The counts of these disks are exactly the ``quantum corrections" appearing in mirror symmetry: for every $\zeta \in \CC$, $|\zeta|=1$, the map $\pi \colon M \rightarrow B$ is a torus fibration in special Lagrangian on $(M,\omega_\zeta, J_\zeta)$, and so the Strominger--Yau--Zaslow picture of mirror symmetry \cite{syz} predicts that the mirror of $(M,\omega_\zeta, J_\zeta)$ is obtained by dualizing the torus fibration away from the singular fibers, and using counts of $J_\zeta$-holomorphic disks with boundary on the torus fibers $F_b$ to extend the complex structure of the mirror across the singular fibers \cite{Fuk, GSaffine, KSaffine}.
 For a general Calabi-Yau manifold $M$, the wall-crossing behaviour of these counts of disks as a function of $b$ is based on the Lie algebra of vector fields preserving a holomorphic volume form on a complex torus \cite{KSaffine}.
 Geometrically, the wall-crossing formula guarantees the consistency of the gluing procedure producing the mirror $M$.

 The wall-crossing formula for DT invariants as a function of the stability is formally identical to the wall-crossing formula for counts of holomorphic disks when $M$ is holomorphic symplectic: in this case, the wall-crossing transformations are symplectic and not just volume preserving as in the general Calabi-Yau situation \cite{KSint, LinK3,lu2010instanton}.
 This suggests a correspondence between DT invariants and counts of $J_\zeta$-holomorphic disks in complex integrable system \cite{KSint}.
 Another reason to expect this correspondence is the work of Gaiotto-Moore-Neitzke \cite{GMN1,GMN2} in which the hyperk\"ahler metric on the Seiberg-Witten integrable system $M$ is reconstructed from ``quantum corrections" determined by the BPS spectrum.
 As $M$ is self-mirror \cite{Derry}, compatibility between the SYZ mirror construction and the Gaiotto-Moore-Neitzke description of the hyperk\"ahler metric requires a matching between counts of BPS states and counts of $J_\zeta$-holomorphic curves.
 Conjecture \ref{conj_main} provides a categorification of this correspondence and is formulated in a way leading to a natural physics derivation presented in the next section.
+It would be very interesting to find more direct mathematical evidence for it.